GCMO/SpaceX_API_FullStack/README.md

 So the main architecture of the project required a 2 step process:

 1- Fetch the data from the SpaceX offiicial API

-1.1- Display the data on a master-detail-view page 1.2- Allow user to save & delete favorite launches
+1.1- Display the data on a master-detail-view page

+1.2- Allow user to save & delete favorite launches

 2- Save the liked data in server memory

-2.1- Display the saved data in a separate page in the client
+2.1- Display the saved data in a separate page on the client side

 ### LEARNING CURVE: